 - We cannot return the entries to the school, so take a copy of entries if you would like a record.

-- We only need one entry form per class/school/youth group, but remember to write the pupils name, age and school/group on the back of each entry.
+- We only need one entry form per class/school/youth group.

 - Please post your entries to our freepost address (which is case sensitive): Freepost POPPYSCOTLAND EDUCATION